endorlabs/github-action/README.md

-# Endor Labs Repository Scan Action
+# Endor Labs Repository GitHub Action

 Endor Labs helps developers spend less time dealing with security issues and more time accelerating development through safe Open Source Software (OSS) adoption.
 Our Dependency Lifecycle Management™ Solution helps organizations maximize software reuse by enabling security and development teams to select, secure, and maintain OSS at scale.

-The Endor Labs GitHub action may be used to repeatably integrate Endor Labs scanning jobs into your CI pipelines.
+The Endor Labs GitHub action may be used to repeatably integrate Endor Labs scanning or signing jobs into your CI pipelines.

 ## Required Parameters and Pre-requisites